 Electronic Arts did not get Last Ninja 4 approved.
 It wouldn't give a reason why, it was just politics.
 It was the only time ever in the history of video games Electronic Arts never got concept approval as one of the largest, biggest software companies in the world.
 It was unbelievable.

-Anyway, when this particular person left this third-party manufacturer we went in again and we did get concept approval but obviously this time Electronic Arts had moved away.
+Anyway, when this particular person left this first-party manufacturer we went in again and we did get concept approval but obviously this time Electronic Arts had moved away.
 They were not going to carry on publishing if they couldn't get out on all formats.
 So we then did a deal with Simon & Schuster.
 So Simon & Schuster Interactive, based in New York, signed up The Last Ninja 4 after EA.
 And again, like Philips, they pulled out of the industry.
 So we were left with Last Ninja 4 not being complete, so the project was abandoned.

 We then looked at starting it again around 2016 or 2017, I believe.
 We were doing it on our own back.
 We got it all the way up to what was a fantastic demo.
 Everybody was very, very impressed.
 And there are a lot of innovative things about The Last Ninja 4 that hadn't been seen before.
 But we were struggling really because project costs were getting out of hand and making a game and having to fund it yourself on what would be a movie budget is a big ask.